-Get a jump on spring lawn mower sales and take advantage of retailers that want to clear out last year’s inventory and move the new models.
+Take advantage of seasonal lawn mower sales and retailers that want to clear out last year’s inventory and move the new models.
 Cutting your lawn is faster and easier with the right mower and now’s a good time to find a new mower on sale.
 Lawnmowers don’t last forever.
 If you’re looking for deals on this essential lawn care equipment, we’ve found the best cheap lawnmower deals and pressure washer deals available at major retailers.

 We focus on walk-behind mowers in this article, plus a few of the best robotic lawnmowers.
 We don’t cover riding mowers, which are not usually necessary for lawns smaller than a half-acre.
 Following the cheap lawnmower deals just below, we cover the various types of mowers and their advantages and limitations.
 We also list essential features and factors that may matter in your search for the best lawnmower deal for your needs.

 - American Lawn Mower Company 14-Inch 4-Blade Push Reel Lawn Mower — $81, was $110

 - Greenworks 16-Inch 10 Amp Corded Electric Lawn Mower 25142 — $139, was $147